onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ### 1.2 Cloud Platform Setup
 We will be using Vultr cloud services for our virtual machine deployment.
 Vultr offers a $300 voucher for new users, which is perfect for this lab environment.
 As mentioned by @MyDFIR, you can access the promotional link through his YouTube channel or visit (hxxps://www.vultr.com/?ref=9632889-9J).
-Note: If you don't have a Shuffler or Slack account, please create one before proceeding, as it will be essential for automation and  receiving automated notifications from our SOAR platform.
+**Note:** If you don't have a Shuffler or Slack account, please create one before you start, because it will be essential for automation and  receiving automated notifications from our SOAR platform.
 ### 1.3 Playbook Development
 The final part of this planning phase involves creating a detailed playbook that defines how Shuffler will automatically respond to security events detected by Splunk.
 This playbook will establish: